zoom-c/docs/trezor-user/settingup.rst

    enteringyourpin
    fillingoutyourrecoverycard

-.. note:: You don't need to use the |myTrezor| webservice if you want to use your TREZOR device.
+..
+You don't need to use the |myTrezor| webservice if you want to use your TREZOR device.
 You can use any bitcoin software that supports TEZOR including:

+ - Electrum
- - TODO
+ - Multibit

 .. |myTrezor| raw:: html